mokhtarf23/RV32IMCV_ZICSR/README.md

   - For memory instructions, results go directly to the **MMU**

 - **Chaining Unit:**
-  - Forwards operands **LIVE** from gatherers or from the write back queue if vectors are ready but not yet written back
+  - Resolves data hazards by forwarding operands that are still in-flight, avoiding pipeline stalls
+  - Interfaces with the **Sequencer, Gatherers, Reservation Stations, and Write Back Queue**

+  - **Operation:**
+    - Triggered when operands are not yet available in the vector register file
+    - The Sequencer stalls only the dependent instruction while others continue execution

+  - **Forwarding Paths:**
+    - From **Gatherers**: streams partial results as they become available (element-by-element)
+    - From **Write Back Queue**: provides full vector results if already completed

+  - **Completion:**
+    - Signals the Sequencer once operands are ready
+    - Allows dispatch to resume with minimal pipeline disruption

 - **Memory System:**
   - Vector memory organized into **4 banks**
   - **MMU** handles loads and stores
   - For write instructions, the MMU outputs the vector to the write back queue

-- **Chaining Unit:**
-  - Resolves data hazards by forwarding operands that are still in-flight, avoiding pipeline stalls
-  - Interfaces with the **Sequencer, Gatherers, Reservation Stations, and Write Back Queue**

-  - **Operation:**
-    - When an instruction’s operands are not ready in the vector register file, the Sequencer issues a chaining request
-    - The pipeline stalls only for that instruction, while already issued instructions continue executing

-  - **Gatherer Forwarding (Primary Path):**
-    - Searches Gatherers for matching vector results
-    - Streams **partial results** as they become available (element-by-element)
-    - Allows early execution without waiting for the full vector

-  - **Write Back Queue Fallback:**
-    - If not found in Gatherers, retrieves the full vector from the write back queue
-    - Immediately forwards it to the reservation station

-  - **Completion:**
-    - Signals the Sequencer once the operand is ready
-    - Resumes instruction dispatch with minimal pipeline disruption

   - Improves performance by enabling **fine-grained operand forwarding** and reducing stalls in dependent vector operations